beckundkoppe/simulacron/README.md

 ./start
 ```

-This launches the main simulation executable.
+This launches the main executable.

 ## Repository Structure